cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

 export NAME=quadintel
   # This is the unique name for the deployment
 export K8S_DEPLOY_ENV=k8sworker
-  # This is used to handle VLANs in the project on Packet
+  # This is used to handle VLANs in the project on Equinix Metal
   # VLANs will be created in a PACKET_FACILITY scope (see below)
   # VLANs are named as "{K8S_DEPLOY_ENV}vlan"
   # This can be used to re-use VLANs for multiple clusters